-The Company holds a Reserve Account of £1,697,250 deposited with BOS which, should it be needed, can be used to withdraw money to meet its obligations under the Notes.
-The reliance on this facility is therefore dependent on the creditworthiness of BOS.
-The Company has not drawn on this facility since inception.
+The Company has an unconditional and irrevocable 364-day revolving Letter of Credit provided by BOS.
+The Letter of Credit is for a maximum aggregate principal amount of £1,165,000 to assist the Company should it not be able to meet its obligations under the Notes.
+The reliance on this facility is therefore dependent upon the creditworthiness of BOS.
+The Company has not drawn on the Letter of Credit since inception.